dotnet/docs/docs/csharp/language-reference/compiler-options/platform-compiler-option.md

 ms.author: "wiwagn"
 ---
 # /platform (C# Compiler Options)
-Specifies which version of the common language runtime (CLR) can run the assembly.
+Specifies which version of the Common Language Runtime (CLR) can run the assembly.

 ## Syntax